Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Experiments

-On real-world MultiBench datasets, we show the estimated bounds and actual $S$ (assuming knowledge of full $p$) in Table~\ref{tab:s}.
+On real-world MultiBench datasets, we show the estimated bounds and actual $S$ computed assuming knowledge of full $p$ in Table~\ref{tab:s}.
 The lower and upper bounds track true $S$: as estimated $\lowa$ and $\lowb$ increases from \textsc{MOSEI} to \textsc{UR-FUNNY} to \textsc{MOSI} to \textsc{MUStARD}, true $S$ also increases.
 For datasets like \textsc{MIMIC} with disagreement but high uniqueness, $\lowb$ can be negative, but we can rely on $\lowa$ to give a tight estimate on low synergy.
 Unfortunately, our bounds do not track synergy well on \textsc{ENRICO}.
-We believe this is because \textsc{ENRICO} displays all interactions: $R=0.73,U_1=0.38,U_2=0.53,S=0.34$, which makes it difficult to distinguish between $R$ and $S$ using $\lowa$ or $U$ and $S$ using $\lowb$ since no interaction dominates over others, and $\high$ is also quite loose relative to the lower bounds.
-Given these general observations, we now carefully analyze the relationships between interactions, agreement, and disagreement.
+We believe this is because \textsc{ENRICO} displays all interactions: $R=0.73,U_1=0.38,U_2=0.53,S=0.34$, which makes it difficult to distinguish between $R$ and $S$ using $\lowa$ or $U$ and $S$ using $\lowb$ since no interaction dominates over others, and $\high$ is also quite loose.
+Given these general observations, we now carefully analyze the relationships between redundancy, uniqueness, and synergy.

+\paragraph{2.
+Guidelines} We provide a guideline to decide whether a lower or upper bound on synergy can be considered `close enough'.
+It is close enough if the maximum interaction can be consistently estimated - often the exact value of synergy is not the most important (e.g, whether $S$ is $0.5$ or $0.6$) but rather synergy relative to other interactions (e.g., if we estimate $S \in [0.2, 0.5]$, and exactly compute $R = U_1 = U_2 = 0.1$, then we know for sure that $S$ is the most important interaction and can collect data or design models based on that).
+We find that our bounds accurately identify the same highest interaction on all 10 real-world datasets as the true synergy does.
+Furthermore, we observed that the estimated synergy correlates very well with true synergy: as high as $1.05$ on ENRICO (true $S = 1.02$) and as low as $0.21$ on MIMIC (true $S = 0.02$).

-\textbf{2.
-The relationship between redundancy and synergy}: In Table~\ref{tab:xor} we show the classic \textsc{agreement XOR} distribution where $X_1$ and $X_2$ are independent, but $Y=1$ sets $X_1 \neq X_2$ to increase their dependence. $I(X_1;X_2;Y)$ is negative, and $\lowa = 1 \le 1=S$ is tight.
+\paragraph{3.
+The relationship between $S$ and $R$} In Table~\ref{tab:xor} we show the classic \textsc{agreement XOR} distribution where $X_1$ and $X_2$ are independent, but $Y=1$ sets $X_1 \neq X_2$ to increase their dependence. $I(X_1;X_2;Y)$ is negative, and $\lowa = 1 \le 1=S$ is tight.
 On the other hand, Table~\ref{tab:r} is an extreme example where the probability mass is distributed uniformly only when $y=x_1=x_2$ and $0$ elsewhere.
 As a result, $X_1$ is always equal to $X_2$ (perfect dependence), and yet $Y$ perfectly explains away the dependence between $X_1$ and $X_2$ so $I(X_1;X_2|Y) = 0$: $\lowa = 0 \le 0=S$.
 A real-world example is multimodal sentiment analysis from text, video, and audio on \textsc{MOSEI}, $R=0.26$ and $S=0.03$, and as expected the lower bound is small $\lowa = 0 \le 0.03=S$ (Table~\ref{tab:s}).